yogmel/advanced-javascript/README.md

 secondExample(null, numbers); // pass null because the context does not matter
 ```

-`bind()` is used in a function initialization to bind a context to it, so it will be consistent when called afterwards.
+`bind()` is used in a function initialization to bind a context to it, so it will be consistent when called afterward.

 ```javascript
 const bindExample = function(){